All you need to know

 There are ample signs of anthropogenic global warming – melting ice, rising sea levels, more extreme weather, warming oceans, ocean acidification and coral bleeching.

 Melting ice and sea level rise are certainly signs of climate change, but not necessarily of anthropogenic global warming.
 Extreme weather, on the other hand, is neither actually increasing nor an expected effect of global warming, anthropogenic or not.
-It is not at all clear either that the oceans are acidifying (they are definitely not acidic) or that the effects of more carbon dioxide in the oceans is detrimental to marine life, and coral bleeching is a recurring temporary phenomenon following Pacific Ocean cycles.
+It is not at all clear either that the oceans are acidifying (they are definitely not acidic, but alkaline, and will remain so) or that the effects of more carbon dioxide in the oceans is detrimental to marine life, and coral bleeching is a recurring temporary phenomenon following Pacific Ocean cycles.

 Arctic sea ice extent has abated about 2 million square kilometers since 1979.
 That may sounds scary, and is certainly a consequence of a warmer climate.
 But it is, in itself, not a proof that it is caused by human activities.
 Nor is it necessarily a sign of imminent catastrophe.